StefanoAnzolut/business-guide/source/members/adding.rst

     :class: with-shadow

 - Type the e-mail address of the person you wish to add to your Skribble Business.
-You can add multiple e-mails by separating them with a comma.
-Once you are finished adding e-mails to the text box, click **Add**.
+To add several e-mails at once, separate them with a comma.
+Once you're finished adding e-mails to the text box, click **Add**.

 .. image:: adding_address.png
     :class: with-shadow

-If the recipient has a Skribble account, they will now be added to your Skribble Business.
+If the recipient has a Skribble account, they're now added to your Skribble Business.